Althea’s Early Life

 Her success was unparalleled, from winning the National Black Women’s Championship.
 Then competing against players, regardless of the color of their skin.

 Furthermore, being inducted into the International Women’s Sports Halls of Fame, and the International Tennis Hall of Fame.

 This legendary woman voted Sports Illustrated Top 100 Greatest Female Athletes – Althea Gibson.
 Who’s story went on to break the barriers of sports, will motivate upcoming tennis athletes around the world.
-To learn from a trailblazer who, against all odds climbed the top of a highly segregated sport.
+To learn from a trailblazer who, against all

 While her story is both extraordinary and tragic at the end when she was forgotten by the ‘Tennis Establishment’.
 Her lifetime achievements transcend sports, she remained true to her convictions as a strong, inspiring and uncompromising woman.